liuzhousi/FPGC4/Documentation/docs/asm.md

 7. Write result to output file

 ### Input and output files
 Currently one cannot pass arguments to the assembler.
 The assembler will read the code from code.asm and write the result to stdout.
-While arguments and file handling are easy to implement, I do not need it right now and have not plans to change this.
+I might add file handling in the future.

 ## Important notes
 One important assumption is that the code will be executed from addr 0 of the SDRAM.
 Otherwise the label addresses will not be calculated correctly.
-In the future I might add an offset argument where all labels are offsetted by this argument, and a flag to disable the required Interrupt handlers
+In the future I might add an offset argument where all labels are offsetted by this argument, and a flag to disable the required Interrupt handlers, though these features have no use right now and therefore no priority.

 ## Other things
 I could create my own syntax highlighting for Sublime Text 3, however its Z80 syntax highlighting is already kinda decent.
 Might modify it in the future to support my assembly instead.